ShutianLiu31/shutianliu31.github.io/_pages/about.md

 Research Interests
 ======

-My research interests lie broadly in Game Theory, Optimization/Control, Risk Analytics/Management, Network Science, and their applications in multidisciplinary areas such as Adversarial AI, Socio-Technical Systems Security, Human Factors, Misinformation, and Public Health.
+My research interests lie in Game Theory, Optimization/Control, Risk Analytics, and their applications in Adversarial AI, Socio-Technical Systems Security, Human Factors, Misinformation, and Public Health.

 Some of my recent interests include:
 1. Information design in partially observable systems and games of incomplete information.